michael/documents-legacy/2013-01-09-substance-okfn.md

 ### Content distribution

-Content distribution is a complex issue today.
-While back in the day there was just paper, today content is also consumed electronically on different platforms: On the web, in Ebook Readers and on Smartphones.
+Content distribution is becoming an increasingly complex issue today.
+Back in the day there was just paper, but today content is also consumed electronically on different platforms: On the web, in Ebook Readers and on Smartphones.
 And they are all different.
-There needs to be a smart mechanism that automagically turns one publication into a variety of formats (ePub, HTML, PDF) so as a publisher, you don't have to prepare versions for each and every platform supported.
+There needs to be a smart mechanism that automagically turns one publication into a variety of formats (ePub, HTML, PDF) so as a publisher, you don't have to prepare versions for each and every targeted platform.

 ## Solutions

-Over the last 2 years we did a lot of research and built a working prototype.
-Those are some of our conclusions that make a good digital publishing system.
+Over the last 2 years we did a lot of research and built a working prototype, Substance.
+Those are some of our conclusions that we believe make a good digital publishing system.

 ### Separate content from presentation

-Many traditional publishing systems that store rich markup (such as HTML) only allow publishing in that same format, which is a serious limitation when it comes to multi-platform publishing.
+Many traditional publishing systems store rich markup (such as HTML) and thus only allow publishing in that same format, which is a serious limitation when it comes to multi-platform publishing.
 How would you turn an HTML document into a printable version?
 How would you optimize it for Ebook Readers that use special document formats (e.g. Amazon Kindle)?
 By storing content (plain text) and annotations separately, users gain the ability of transforming their documents into any format they need.

 ### Structured Composition